dmbarbour/awelon/AboutAO.md

 * capability text `%{` to following `}`
 * blocks `[` ... `]`
 * ambiguous structure `(`, `|`, `)`
-* adverbs `\` (proposal, discussed later)
+* adverbs `\`

+The latter two features are experimental.
+See [AboutAmbiguity.md](doc/AboutAmbiguity.md) and [AboutAdverbs.md](doc/AboutAdverbs.md).
 Words in AO are very flexible in their structure.
 However, words are constrained to simplify parsing, printing, quoting, and streaming.
 Also, block and amb characters work as word separators.

 * words may not start with `@`, `%`, `-`, or a digit
 * words may not contain `"`, `[`, `]`, `(`, `|`, `)`, or `\`